Rep. Trent Franks resigning from Congress

 The congressman elaborated on his and his wife's difficulty with fertility and adoption through the years and wanted to have another child, in addition to their twins.
 He said because of his "familiarity and experience with the process" he "clearly became insensitive" about how discussing surrogacy "might affect others."

-Trent said he learned of the committee's intention to open an inquiry into the matter and doesn't believe he'd have a fair investigation "before distorted and sensationalized versions of this story" brought criticism onto all those involved.
+Franks said he learned of the committee's intention to open an inquiry into the matter and doesn't believe he'd have a fair investigation "before distorted and sensationalized versions of this story" brought criticism onto those involved.

 "It is with the greatest sadness, that for the sake of the causes I deeply love, I must now step back from the battle I have spent over three decades fighting," he wrote.

-Upon leaving the House floor on Thursday, Trent was consoled by fellow Republican members, including Rep. Louis Gohmert, R-Texas, Rep. Robert Aderholt, R-Ala., and Rep. Andy Biggs, R-Ariz.
+Upon leaving the House floor on Thursday, Franks was consoled by fellow Republican members, including Reps.
+Louis Gohmert, R-Texas, Robert Aderholt, R-Ala., and Andy Biggs, R-Ariz.

-Trent is currently serving his eighth term in Congress -- he was first elected in 2002.
+Franks is currently serving his eighth term in Congress -- he was first elected in 2002.

 The congressman serves on the Armed Services Committee and the Judiciary Committee and is also a member of the House Freedom Caucus.